zaofer/repo1/DUP_linux_readme.txt

 Reproduction of these materials in any manner whatsoever without the written permission of Dell Inc. is strictly forbidden.

-Trademarks used in this text: Dell®, PowerVault®, PowerEdge® and OpenManage® are trademarks of Dell Inc.; Intel® is a registered trademark of Intel Corporation; Red Hat® and Red Hat Enterprise Linux® are registered trademarks of Red Hat, Inc.; SUSE® is a registered trademark of Novell, Inc. in the United States and other countries; VMware® is a registered trademark and ESX Server® is a trademark of VMware, Inc.; Citrix® and XenServer® are either trademarks or registered trademarks of Citrix Systems, Inc. in the United States and/or other countries.
+Trademarks used in this text: DellÂ®, PowerVaultÂ®, PowerEdgeÂ® and OpenManageÂ® are trademarks of Dell Inc.; IntelÂ® is a registered trademark of Intel Corporation; Red HatÂ® and Red Hat Enterprise LinuxÂ® are registered trademarks of Red Hat, Inc.; SUSEÂ® is a registered trademark of Novell, Inc. in the United States and other countries; VMwareÂ® is a registered trademark and ESX ServerÂ® is a trademark of VMware, Inc.; CitrixÂ® and XenServerÂ® are either trademarks or registered trademarks of Citrix Systems, Inc. in the United States and/or other countries.